If you're a hiker, a wildflower enthusiast or a lover of wildlife, Kickapoo State Park is a prime year-round area for you to pursue your passion.

 Kickapoo has everything needed for a relaxing and fun picnic.
 Six main picnic areas are available with shelters, tables, outdoor stoves, drinking water and playground equipment.
 A concession stand, 217-446-8399, offers refreshments and souvenirs on summer weekends, and rents canoes and rowboats daily except Wednesday.

-Campers must have camping equipment with them when they register to camp.
-All campers must obtain a camping permit before entering the campgrounds.
-Reservations for the main campground are available at ReserveAmerica (www.reserveamerica.com).
+Campers must have camping equipment with them the day they register to camp as well as occupy the site that day.
+All campers must obtain a camping permit from the campground host or through reservations before entering the campgrounds.
+Reservations for the main campground are available from May 1st to Oct 31st at www.reserveamerica.com and any camping outside of this timeframe will be at a first come first serve basis.

 More than 1,000 acres including forests, grasslands, edge and cropland are available for the use of hunters each fall.
 Kickapoo hunters may harvest white-tailed deer (both firearm and archery), squirrel, dove, woodcock, quail, cock pheasant, rabbit, raccoon and opossum.